 In 2008 I started a blog on eMarketing.
 I stopped doing the blog at the end of 2011 as I got really busy helping a small biotech in San Francisco launch its first product.
 Since I finished that job, I resumed for a while, but stopped as there are many similar blogs available.

 I’ve included an on-again.off-again blog on IT Project Management.
 It is focused is why IT projects continue to fail at the same high rate as always.
 ComputerWorld recently stated “Of 3,555 projects from 2003 to 2012 that had labor costs of at least $10 million, only 6.4% were successful”.
 I’ve had a much higher success rate.
 In this blog I share my insights.

 I’ve included my old website on my gardening interest.
-It was last updated in 2004 and the basic format is from 1999.
-The site is dated in the technology used for the website and the pictures themselves aren’t up to date.
-So I converted the engine to wordpress and updated many of the pages… but I have so many other things to do.
-However, I am starting to work on it and hope to have a modern site later this year.
+It was last updated in 2004 using the original htmlfrom 1999.
+The site was dated in the technology used for the website and the pictures themselves aren’t up to date.
+So I converted the engine to wordpress and updated many of the pages… but I have many more updates to add to it.
+I especially need to show how the California drought killed about 10% of the garden’s trees.

 Now that I’m a stay-at-home CIO (i.e. retired) I’m starting to focus on my Hobbies, which explains most of the more recent articles.